🍪 By using this website, you agree to our privacy policy

 404 errors occur when a link points to a page on your website that no longer exists.

-It’s bad for the user experience because when someone clicks through the link they get an error instead of the content they want.
-It’s also bad for link building because the link juice from a referring website is lost when it goes to a 404 error.
+It’s also bad for link building because the link juice from referring domains is lost when it goes to a 404 error.

-Ahrefs makes it easy to find 404 errors.
+Ahrefs makes it easy to find 404 errors and go about fixing dead backlinks.
 All you have to do is click on the “Broken backlinks” report in the “Backlink profile” sidebar menu.
-This will highlight all the broken backlinks on your own site as well as the pages that point to them.

-Below you can see three broken backlinks on Backlinko.com.
+Below you can see three broken backlinks on Backlinko.com:

 broken link backlinko